 Properties within the vicinity of the River Ravensbourne or the River Quaggy corridors are subject to a potential risk of fluvial (river) flooding.
-Investment has been placed into flood defence to reduce the risk of flooding, particularly within Lewisham town centre, however fluvial flooding remains a threat to property (and potentially life) within the borough53.
+Investment has been placed into flood defence to reduce the risk of flooding, particularly within Lewisham town centre, however fluvial flooding remains a threat to property (and potentially life) within the borough.55

 A potential risk of flooding from other (non river related) sources exists including possible sewer surcharging and surface water flooding as a result of heavy rainfall and/or blocked gullies.
-With changing climate patterns, it is expected that intense storms will become increasingly common and those properties (and areas) that are currently at risk of flooding may be susceptible to more frequent, more severe flooding in future years54.
+With changing climate patterns, it is expected that intense storms will become increasingly common and those properties (and areas) that are currently at risk of flooding may be susceptible to more frequent, more severe flooding in future years.56 Although good river quality has been recorded since 2001.

-2.12 Local air quality
+2.14 Local air quality